CattoYT/dataset-creator/README.md

 5. ???
 6. profit?

 Please just do method 1.
+Also method 2 is already outdated 💀